Strategy

 Jérôme RendersFrontend Developer

-Jérôme VandewatereChief Digital Officer
+Jérôme VandewatereChief Operating Officer

 Camille LafontaineCreative Designer